Opeiz/TheWitnessSolver/README.md

 1. Clone the repository: `git clone https://github.com/Opeiz/TheWitnessSolver.git`
 <!-- 2.
 Install the required dependencies: `pip install -r requirements.txt`
 3. Run the solver: `python solve.py <puzzle_image>` -->

+## Sumamry of Features

+1. For the moment i dont want to apply any AI solution, so the detection of the Start point and the End point it's clicked by the user.
+Its basic, i know, but works